-Sure, you’re disappointed.
+Sure, you’re disappointed you didn’t get the job.
 On top of that, you can’t help but feel a new wave of anxiety and stress.
 You wonder, what went wrong?
 What could I have done differently?
 Why don’t they want me?
 Am I making horrible mistakes and not realizing it?

 While there is no debriefing session with the hiring manager, you are allowed to ask your interviewers for feedback.
 Although you lost this job, their feedback can help you on future interviews.